punnoose-1620/prescription-project/README.md

 Each model’s output metrics, confusion matrix, and ROC curve have been evaluated for performance and comparison.
 Results and Outputs

     medical_data_250000.json: This file contains 250000 entries of generated medical data based on 200 different varieties of medicines.
 This is generated using the dummy_data_generator.py which was in turn created with the help of chatGPT.
+This file was too big to be pushed to github so please use the dummy_data_generator.py to generate your own dataset for this project.

     PrescriptionTrainOutput.txt: This file contains the terminal output generated during the model training phase, including accuracy metrics, training logs, and general performance statistics.

-    ./saved_models/: Contains various different models trained in a similar fashion on the exact same data and has been saved as pickle binary files
+    ./saved_models/: Contains various different models trained in a similar fashion on the exact same data and has been saved as pickle binary files.
+The pickle file for random forest model has been excluded since it's too large to be pushed to github.

     Generated Graphs:
         ./generated_graphs/: Contains various visualizations that represent the dataset, such as distributions, feature importance, and class imbalance.